agentjimlam/SE8-Group5-MobileApp/README.md

 Horoscope API is obtained from [https://horoscope-app-api.vercel.app/](https://horoscope-app-api.vercel.app/).
 No API key required.

-### react-native-vector-icons directory
+## @expo/vector-icons And react-native-vector-icons directory

-Check out link below, it shows what icons are available in each icon library and how they look
+Check out link below, it shows what icons are available in each icon library and how they look.
+- Expo React Native app comes pre-installed with `@expo/vector-icons` dependency, which is just a wrapper around `react-native-vector-icons`, meaning contains all the icons that `react-native-vector-icons` has.
+- So you do not need to manually do a `npm install react-native-vector-icons` unless you want to do advanced customization things via the `react-native-vector-icons` dependency.

 Link: https://oblador.github.io/react-native-vector-icons/